adlarge/fixtures-documentation-bundle/README.md

             - php bin/console doctrine:fixtures:load
             - ....

+Then you can install assets :

+    php bin/console assets:install --symlink

 ## Example

 To add fixtures to your documentation you have to get the manager in your fixtures file :